GitHubWestie/Laracasts-PHP/php for beginners/05. Sessions and Authentication/09. Flash Old Form Data to the Session/notes.md

 }
 ```

-Now the view can use the function instead, keeping it clean and simple.
+Now the view can use the function instead, keeping it clean and simple and also allowing for a default value rather than an empty string if required.

 **views/sessions/create.view.php**
 ```php